CMSgov/ab2d/Deploy/documentation/AB2D_Deployment.md

    - prod-sbx.bfdcloud.pem (certificate from the bfd sandbox server)

-1. Import "prod-sbx.bfdcloud.net" certificate into the keystore
+1. Import "prod-sbx.bfd.cms.gov" certificate into the keystore

    *Example for "Dev" environment:*